Kava-Labs/kava-bridge/x/bridge/spec/README.md

 * Transfer between Ethereum ERC20 <-> Kava EVM ERC20.
 E.g. transferring WETH or
   USDC to Kava EVM.
 * Conversion between Kava EVM ERC20 <-> Kava Cosmos `sdk.Coin`.
 E.g. converting
-  ERC20 WETH on Kava EVM to Cosmos `sdk.Coin` to be able to use WETH in Kava DeFi modules such as Mint, Lend, Swap, etc.
+  ERC20 WETH on Kava EVM to Cosmos `sdk.Coin` to be able to use WETH in native Kava DeFi modules such as Mint, Lend, Swap, etc.

 There is no direct path from Ethereum ERC20 to Kava Cosmos `sdk.Coin`.
 To get an ERC20 token on Ethereum into the Kava Cosmos ecosystem, tokens must be bridged